Prime Minister Theresa May has announced plans to tackle rip-off energy bills with an energy price cap. But will such a cap be enough to help you?

 We’ve been campaigning for many years to highlight the broken energy market.
 Over 500,000 supporters supported our Fair Energy Prices campaign, urging energy companies and the regulator to do more to get customers off rip-off standard variable tariffs (SVTs).

-So today’s news that the government has published a draft bill to introduce a price cap should be welcome.
+So the news that the government has published a draft bill to introduce a price cap should be welcome.
 But it isn’t quite so straightforward.

 Two-thirds of households in England, Scotland and Wales will become much better off overnight when the cap is introduced, giving relief to hard-pressed consumers.
 14 million people on SVTs will save themselves hundreds of pounds a year.